Skip to content

 Resizing transforms (augmentations.geometric.resize)

-Rescale an image so that maximum side is equal to max_size, keeping the aspect ratio of the initial image.
+Rescale an image so that the longest side is equal to max_size, keeping the aspect ratio of the initial image.

 Parameters: